-The Foundation Board is made up of representatives from the local school leadership system.
+The Board is made up of representatives from the local school leadership system.
 Its purpose is to steer Oldham Learning in the achievement of its aims.
-The Foundation Board will exist for the first 18 months of Oldham Learning and one of its tasks is to set up a permanent governance arrangement.

 Gillian is an Executive Headteacher of a federation of 3 maintained schools, known as The Ivory Federation; Propps Hall Junior, Infant and Nursery School, Rushcroft Primary School and Springhead Infant School.
 Propps Hall is a National Support School and Gillian, as Executive Headteacher is a National Leader of Education

 Mary has worked in Oldham schools for over 20 years and is currently Executive Headteacher of St Mary's RC Primary School, Failsworth and St Anne's RC Primary School, Greenacres.